pydicom/pynetdicom/docs/tutorials/create_scu.rst

 * Learn how to perform some basic troubleshooting of associations
 * Modify your AE to be an Echo SCU

-The tutorial is written for *pynetdicom* 2.0, which supports 3.6 and later.
+The tutorial is written for *pynetdicom* 2.0, which supports Python 3.6 and later.
 You can tell which version of *pynetdicom* you have by running the following command::

-    $ python -m pynetdicom --versopm
+    $ python -m pynetdicom --version

 If you get an error or if your version is earlier than 2.0, then install or upgrade *pynetdicom* by following the instructions in the